UFOtwittertrust/ufotwittertrust/README.md

 ## Features

 *   **Decentralized Trust:** Trust is assigned by individual users, not a central authority.
-*   **New 0-100 Scoring Scale:** Intuitive scale where 50 is neutral, 0 is maximum distrust, and 100 is maximum        maximum trust.
+*   **New 0-100 Scoring Scale:** Intuitive scale where 50 is neutral, 0 is maximum distrust, and 100 is maximum trust.
 *   **Global Trust Scores:** Overall reputation within the entire network.
-*   **Community Detection:** Identifies clusters of users who trust each other.
+*   **Community Detection:** Identifies natural clusters of users who trust each other.
+*   **Smart Isolated User Handling:** Uses both positive and negative relationships to place users in appropriate communities.
 *   **Community-Perspective Scores:** Allows viewing trust scores from within a specific community, revealing local influencers.
 *   **Dynamic Network Visualization:** Interactive graph showing users and their trust links.
 *   **Normalized Influence:** User ratings are normalized to ensure fair influence.